And greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 Another great contrast.

-That's that's gonna be up.
+That's going to be up.

 That'd be a good ad.